 In addition, and surprisingly, positively handled piglets produced shorter grunts than non handled piglets regardless of human presence.
 This was previously shown in another context (anticipation of (pseudo)social events independently from the type of partner) in the same groups of piglets (Villain, Hazard, et al., 2020).
 This may show that the period of positive handling at weaning modulated vocal expression in the long term, as this result was found both before and after the conditioning.
 On the one hand, a positive HAR establishes through successive positive experiences (Rault et al. 2020) and, on the other hand, HAR may have long term effects on behavioural expressions, as suggested by Brajon et al. (2015) using cognitive bias tests.
 We can thus hypothesize this may also be reflected in the way piglets vocalise, in general.
-In that case, we may have evidence of expression of another other hand, may be experienced on a longer term and may not be attributable to a specific stimulus.

-549 category of affect, moods, and not only emotional expression.
-Indeed, as suggested by Schnall another, and more studies are needed to understand their effects on vocal expression.
+In that case, we may have evidence of expression of another category of affect, moods, and not only emotional expression.
+Indeed, as suggested by Schnall (2010), although emotions are short-term affects triggered by an external stimulus, moods, on the other hand, may be experienced on a longer term and may not be attributable to a specific stimulus.
+Although emotions and moods do not rely on the same time scale, they may interact with one another, and more studies are needed to understand their effects on vocal expression.